International Students FAQ's

 What will I need in order to start on-campus in the fall?

-If you already have a visa that allows for post-secondary enrollment or you have secured a visa appointment with an U.S. Consulate and obtained a visa and can arrive on campus by August 12, 2020, we invite you to join us on-campus for the fall semester.
-You should notify email@example.com as soon as possible with your arrival information.
+If you already have a visa that allows for post-secondary enrollment or you have secured a visa appointment with an U.S. Consulate and obtained a visa – you will be expected to arrive on campus by August 12, 2020.
+You should notify firstname.lastname@example.org as soon as possible with your travel information.

 What if I am an incoming student and cannot arrive on-campus in the fall?